 From 1-20 East, take Exit # 49.
 Next, take a left and cross back over 1-20 onto Highway 532 North.
 Turn right on Highway 79 towards Homer, then take Highway 79 North though Homer, around the courthouse square stay on Highway 79 North.
 Just past intersection of state Highway 2, take a right onto Highway 520.
 Go eight miles on Highway 520, then turn left onto Bell Hill Road.
 DWCC front gate is approximately half a mile on the left.

-DWCC recognizes the importance of visitation in the maintenance of an offender’s family ties.
-Visitation with family members is a vital aspect in the rehabilitation of an offender and is encouraged.
+DWCC recognizes the importance of visitation in helping people in prison maintain family ties.
+Visitation with family members is a vital aspect in the rehabilitation of a person in prison and is encouraged.

-Each offender must request that visitors be approved for his visiting list.
-The Visitation Department will advise the offender of approval or denial of the visitor.
-The offender is responsible for notification to his visitor of the final outcome.
+Each imprisoned person must request that visitors be approved for his visiting list.
+The Visitation Department will advise the imprisoned person of approval or denial of the visitor.
+The imprisoned person is responsible for notifying his visitor of the final outcome.
 An approved visitor may visit two times each month.
 Visitors must be on the “approved visiting list” or have approval for a special visit in advance by the warden or his designee.
-Special visits must be requested by the offender.
+Special visits must be requested by the imprisoned person.

-Children who are fourteen and under do not need to be on the visiting list if they are accompanied by a parent or guardian.
-Persons in this category may be requested to provide a birth certificate as verification.
-Visitors who are fifteen years of age and over must have picture identification in order to visit an offender.
-Visitors can deposit money in the account of the offender by using the JPAY kiosk located in the Visitor Processing Area.
+Children who are 14 and under do not need to be on the visiting list if they are accompanied by a parent or guardian.
+Persons in this category may be requested to provide a birth certificate as verification of their age.
+Visitors who are 15 years of age and over must have picture identification in order to visit an imprisoned person.
+Visitors can deposit money in the account of the imprisoned person by using the JPAY kiosk located in the Visitor Processing Area.
 Visitors are allowed to bring only the following items into the Visiting Room:

 All other items must be left in your vehicle.